Bauer RX Fly Fishing Reel

 The RX Fly Reels are not just good fishing tools they also look great thanks to a sleek design and signature glossy finish.
 John Bauer has taken time and resources to develop the best reel for any situation and species.
 The RX 5, 6, and 7 have double the drag and quicker line retrieval than the Rogue and feature lighter weight construction.

-Additional features: - Sealed carbon fiber drag for lightweight strength. - V-Arbor design for exceptional line capacity. - Available in seven sizes handle line weights 2-13. - Standard reels have a Jet Black frame with spool colors: Jet Black, Pearl Grey, and Titanium.
+Additional features: - Sealed carbon fiber drag for lightweight strength. - V-Arbor design for exceptional line capacity. - Available in seven sizes handle line weights 2-13. - COLOR OPTIONS: RX Reels are available with a Black handcrafted, polished frame, Gold hub and the following spool color choices: Black, Dark Green or Charcoal/Graphite.

 Do Bauer Rogue spools fit into Bauer RX reels?
 RX size 1-4 will interchange with old Rogue Models sizes 5-7 are not.